 The way we use social media in the private K-12 school setting is a bit different from the way social media is used by businesses.
 Businesses are looking to develop a client list from their social media efforts.
 They need clients in order to sell them their products and services.
-Private schools, on the other hand, seek to promote their community with a view to attracting new families and students.
-Let's look at some more differences and also some strategies and techniques which will help make your school's social media program successful.
+Private schools, on the other hand, seek to promote their community to attract new families and students.
+Let's look at some more differences and also some strategies and techniques that will help make your school's social media program successful.

 Dedicate resources to social media.

 My first bit of advice is simple but really quite necessary: devote some resources to your social media program.
-Your school's web site used to be the only front door your school had.
+Your school's website used to be the only front door your school had.
 It was the first thing people saw.
 Now it is the first thing parents or anybody over the age of 40 will see.
 Facebook and YouTube are your new front doors for folks under the age of 30.
-This video gives you a comprehensive overview of social media and what it can do for your school.

 Social media works the same as any professional, well-crafted publicity materials.

 Furthermore, depending on what you and your board are trying to accomplish, you might be able to hire a part-time person with experience in social media.
-20-25 hours per week devoted to social media might just work for your school.
+20-25 hours per week devoted to social media might work for your school.
 I know that this can be done part-time in certain situations because I currently curate the Facebook, Twitter and Pinterest accounts for our local classical music radio station.
 I devote about 10-15 hours a week to that work.
 Our objective is somewhat similar to yours in that we seek to expose the station to as wide an audience of listeners as possible.
-Ultimately we want to convert those listeners into sustaining members.
+Ultimately, we want to convert those listeners into sustaining members.

 Solicit stories with photographs from your community.